STEP-BY-STEP ON HOW TO APPLY FOR EXCHANGE STUDIES

 - If your full name (first, middle, last name) doesn't fit in the tab for Full name according to passport, you can put your full name in the tab Additional information instead.

 - Choose + Add new institution/enterprise

 - Only choose universities and semesters that are available for your study programme (as found in the LUSEM search tool “Where can I go?”).

 - Choose ”Unspecified” if you want to apply for several semesters at the same university.
-Only choose this option if you are flexible as to which semester you can go abroad, this opens up more possibilities to get a seat at that specific university, i.e. either Autumn or Spring semester.
+Only choose this option if you are flexible as to which semester you can go abroad, i.e. either autumn or spring.
 Please note that not all semesters may be possible to your study programme.